 These simple requirements will pressure oil producers in the major oil palm producing countries to provide a better product.

 Notably, multinational food giants like Kellogg, Hershey, Nestle, and the Delhaize Group, which are some of the largest palm-oil consumers, are already demanding better practices in an industry known for burning forests and violating human rights.

 We will continue to keep an eye on this topic and update you as new developments arise.
 Feeling bummed about all of the unsustainable palm oil you've inadvertently consumed?
-Consider planting a tree with us today!
+Check out our blog post on how to adopt a more sustainable diet and consider planting a tree with us today!

 SIGN UP TO OUR NEWSLETTER

 INFORMATION AND MORE DELIVERED RIGHT TO YOUR INBOX!